Answers to 26 FAQs We Get as a Content Marketing Agency

 11. What can we do to publish content systematically?

 Publishing good content regularly is essential to keep your audience hooked, so that they keep coming back to you for answers and information.
-This is why our content creation workflow includes making a content calendar or editorial calendar.
+This is why our content creation services includes making a content calendar or editorial calendar.
 This makes everything easy to track.
 The calendar covers possible article topics, keywords that should be used, and dates for publishing the content pieces.
 Status updates for each activity are mentioned as well as upcoming content pieces and promotional matter.
 We always research in-depth before preparing this calendar so that its suits your content marketing objectives and the timelines you have in mind.

 12. How do you tackle different subjects?